kosuri-indu/ExplainLikeIAmFive/README.md

 3. Fun and interactive quizzes to test your knowledge.
 4. A wide array of topics organized for effortless browsing.

-## Why Explain to Me Like I’m 5?
+## Why Explain to Me Like I’m Five?

 We believe that everyone deserves to learn in a way that’s simple and fun.
-Explain Like I’m 5 breaks down complex topics, making them easy to understand and enjoyable for all ages.
+Explain Like I’m Five breaks down complex topics, making them easy to understand and enjoyable for all ages.

 ## Features